California Capital Gains Tax: Rates, Calculations, and How to Save

 To determine your taxes related to capital gains, use this simple formula:

-California Capital Gains Tax on Real Estate
+Capital Gains Tax on Real Estate in California

 One distinction in the California tax code is that there is a built-in exclusion for Real Estate owners that hold the property as a primary residence.